riff-lang/site/src/doc.md

 This avoids an issue where a user continually adds items to a given set, effectively causing an infinite loop.

-The order in which arrays are iterated over is not *guaranteed* to be in-order for integer keys due to the nature of the array implementation.
-However, in most cases, arrays will be traversed in order for integer keys $0..n$ where $n$ is the last element in a contiguous array.
-If an array is constructed using the constructor syntax, it is guaranteed to be traversed in-order, so long as no other keys were added.
-Even if keys were added, arrays are typically traversed in-order.
+The order in which tables are iterated over is not *guaranteed* to be in-order for integer keys due to the nature of the table implementation.
+However, in most cases, tables will be traversed in order for integer keys $0..n$ where $n$ is the last element in a contiguous table.
+If a table is constructed using the constructor syntax, it is guaranteed to be traversed in-order, so long as no other keys were added.
+Even if keys were added, tables are typically traversed in-order.
 Note that negative indices will always come after integer keys $\geqslant 0$.